Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 #
 ### Destination Folder Structure
-The destination folder mirrors the full absolute path of each source directory inside it, rather than dumping source contents directly into the destination root.
+The destination folder mirrors the full absolute path of each source directory inside it, rather than dumping source contents directly into the destination root. - **Default Behavior**

 For example:
 ```